esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## What is the current status of the project?
 The project is quite new and we are constantly working on improving it & testing it with different configurations.
 We already evaluated multiple configurations through automatic testing (cocotb).

-## This ReadMe does not help me much.
-Where can I find more information?
-This is the first version of the ReadMe file.
-In the following weeks we will upload a more detailed version.

 ## How can I cite this work?
 You can cite the following paper, which used the first SCAIE-V version of the tool: